MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/set-up-compliance-boundaries.md

 **Who can create and manage search permissions filters (using New-ComplianceSecurityFilter and Set-ComplianceSecurityFilter cmdlets)?**

-To create, view, and modify search permissions filters, you have to be a member of the Organization Management role group in the Security & Compliance Center.
+To create, view, and modify search permissions filters, you have to be a member of the Organization Management role group in the Microsoft 365 compliance center.

 **If an eDiscovery manager is assigned to more than one role group that spans multiple agencies, how do they search for content in one agency or the other?**